+Third, it is necessary to define what is meant by an account.
+In the commonsense meaning, an account is a category for tracking changes in one type of resource or obligation.
+For example, a company can have a cash account that tracks the money it has in the bank, and an equipment account that tabulates the value of the equipment it owns.
+Firms have some discretion over precisely what accounts they keep, which is captured in the chart of accounts.
+Nonetheless, there are strong conventions and many similarities across firms as regards the major categories in use.

+Fourth, recall the definitions of assets and liabilities.

+Assets are measurable future economic benefits owned or controlled by the business.

+Liabilities are measurable claims that will require the future transfer of assets to other parties by the business.

-After you are done with your degree you think to yourself rather than waiting for a job to come to me, I will create one myself (and hopefully jobs for other people as well).
-You are particularly interested in starting a business in the tourism industry (hoping that after the global health pandemic, people have pend up travel desires) and have your heart set on owning your own 5 star resort.
-To distinguish yourself from other resorts you would like your resort to offer an “adventure” type like vacation.
-Considering that outdoor activities are a safe bet even during a health crisis, you think surf tourism is a great industry to be in.
-You need to act quickly, however, as there is already competition from your class-mates.
-Luckily, the competition is focusing on different markets.
-You decide to open a resort on the North Shore of Hawaii, near the famous wave Pipeline.
+Suppose that you decide to start a business in the tourism industry in the form of a five–star resort.
+To distinguish your resorts from others, you offer adventure–based vacations that feature outdoor activities, including surf tourism.
+Although you have lots of competitors, they are focusing on different markets.
+You decide to open a resort on the Hawaii’s North Shore, near the famous wave pipeline that is popular with surfers.

-The following business transaction occur to start and run your business.
+The following business transactions take place so that you can start and run your business.

-You issue common stock for 200
+You issue common stock for $200.

-You borrow 800 from bank on the bank on a 10% note payable
+You borrow $800 from the bank on a 10 percent note payable.

-Acquire land to operate the surf resort (Pipeline 400)
+You acquire land to operate the surf resort ($400).

-Build a surf shack on the land to accommodate guests (Pipeline 200)
+You build a surf shack on the land to accommodate guests ($200).

-The inventory (e.g. ice coffee from Jamie and Alex) used to provide a great vacation for your guests cost 400 of Pipeline.
-You pay 50% in cash for those resources and 50% to the vendor in 30 days.
+You acquire inventory (coffee) to provide services for your guests ($400).
+You pay 50 percent in cash for these resources and 50 percent to the vendor in 30 days.

-Guests arrive and stay for 2 weeks.
-You will not receive the monies until departure (Pipeline 800).
+Your guests arrive and stay for two weeks.
+You will not receive the monies until their departure ($800).

-Your guests are exhausted from their travels and requesting an energizing drink.
-You sell them the coffee for twice what you paid.
+You sell your guests the coffee for twice what you paid.

 You pay your suppliers for the purchased inventory.

-Do market research and visit your competitor’s resort (Pipeline 200)
+You visit your competitor’s resort for market research purposes ($200).

 You hire a manager to operate the business for you.
-Surf is up dude, and I’d rather be surfing.
-The manager will be paid 250 at the end of the season.
+The manager will be paid at the end of the season ($250).

-You rent a jet-ski for one year from February, 1 20X1 to January 31, 20X2 for tow-in surfing for 120.
+You rent a jet ski for one year from February 1 to January 31 ($120).

-Your first customers have such a good time that they book again and pay in advance for their next trip
+Your first customers rebook and pay in advance for their next visit.

-You pay a 5 dividend to your shareholders.
+You pay a dividend to your shareholders ($5).

+These types of transactions are common in businesses, and they capture the three main business activities.
+Transactions 1 and 2 cover equity and debt financing, transactions 3 and 4 cover investments, and the remaining transactions cover the operating activities of the business.

+The business transactions need to be structured using the financial statement effects template.
+Instead of one column for each of the main balance sheet categories, the template is divided into the appropriate account sections.